InessaPawson/specs/spec-0004/index.md

 of their dependencies.
 The cron job should automatically open an issue on your repository when it encounters an error.

-If you spot a problem please investigate if this is due to a known deprecation or bug fix.
+If you spot a problem, please investigate if this is due to a known deprecation or bug fix.
 If you think it is neither, please report it to the relevant upstream project.

 To install the nightly version of your dependencies check which of them are available at https://anaconda.org/scientific-python-nightly-wheels/.
-For example to install the NumPy and scipy nightlies use:
+For example, to install the NumPy and SciPy nightlies use:

 ```
 python -m pip install --pre --upgrade --extra-index https://pypi.anaconda.org/scientific-python-nightly-wheels/simple numpy scipy